Clay Poker Chips vs Composite Poker Chips | Poker Chip Mania

 Composite Chips

-Composite poker chips are made from a plastic and resin blend, often with a metal insert for added weight.
+Composite poker chips, also known as clay composite chips or clay composite poker chips, are typically made from an ABS plastic and resin blend with a metal slug (insert) for added weight.
 They are widely available and tend to be more affordable than clay chips.
+Buying composite chips in bulk can be cost-effective, with 500 chip sets starting as low as $45.

-• Economy Price: Best for casual poker nights.
+• Economy Price: Best for casual poker nights and home games, typically costing $0.08–$0.09 per chip.

 Shop Composite